CodeBalch25/Product-Trend-AI/PROJECT_STATE.md

 **QUALITY STANDARDS CHECKLIST:**
 Before submitting, verify:
-✅ Category has 4 levels of specificity
-✅ Keywords are 8-12 actual search terms (not fluff)
-✅ Competitive advantage is specific (not generic)
-[... etc ...]
+[COMPLETE] Category has 4 levels of specificity [COMPLETE] Keywords are 8-12 actual search terms (not fluff) [COMPLETE] Competitive advantage is specific (not generic) [... etc ...]

 **EXCELLENT EXAMPLE:**